 - Systematic program implementation and evaluation: The most effective anti bullying programs are those that are implemented carefully, deliberately and systematically, and are regularly monitored and evaluated by school leaders.
 While school wide bullying programs can be time consuming and complicated to implement, the research shows that this is time well spent.

 Below are some additional bullying prevention strategies for schools:

 - Implement a school wide cyber safety program to prevent cyberbullying and promote positive and respectful behaviour in online environments.
 Learn more about online safety education in our Cyber Safety Guide for Schools.

 - Implement a school wide mental health program to enhance resilience, coping skills and help-seeking behaviour in response to bullying.
-Learn more about resilience and mental health in our Student Wellbeing Guide for Schools.
+A recent study found that mental health education in schools is associated with lower levels of bullying and violence amongst students.
+Learn more about resilience and mental health education in our Student Wellbeing Guide for Schools.